Residence Life Policies

 The Residence Life staff recognizes that students with substance abuse problems might wish to seek counseling from professional counselors at Southwestern and in Georgetown.
 Referrals to professional counselors will be made and handled in a confidential manner.

-Cooking: Several kitchenettes are located throughout the residence hall system which provide facilities for baking and light cooking.
+Cooking: Several kitchenettes are located throughout the residence hall system which provides facilities for baking and light cooking.

 Residents are expected to clean kitchens after use and should report any accidents or cleaning problems that may result from use to the RA.
 The University custodial staff is not responsible for cleaning hall kitchenettes during the course of the semester.